lando/lando/docs/cli/usage.md

 # Display usage
 lando

-# Initialize a lando app called myapp from github
+# Initialize a lando app from github
-lando init myapp github
+lando init github

 # Get config with some verbosity
 lando config -- -vv